M7-TROJAN/Back-End/Learning/C#/39_Asynchronous_Programming_in_C#/9_Progress_Reporting.md

 ## Progress Reporting in .NET

+In modern applications, it's crucial to keep users informed about the progress of long-running operations.
+Progress reporting ensures that users are aware of the application's state, improving the user experience. .NET provides the `Progress<T>` class to facilitate progress reporting in a simple and efficient way.

 ### What is `Progress<T>`?

 `Progress<T>` is a class in .NET that allows you to report the progress of a task.
 It is often used to update the UI thread about the progress of a background operation.
 This is especially useful in applications where you want to keep the user informed about long-running operations.